 Each instruction in a Dockerfile creates a new layer, and Docker caches these layers to avoid redundant work in future builds.
 If a layer and all its preceding layers are unchanged, Docker simply reuses the cached layer, thereby speeding up the build process.

 However, if a layer changes, all subsequent layers have to be recreated, invalidating the cache for them.
-To optimize for this behavior, you should place instructions that are less likely to change before those that are more likely to change.
+To optimize for this behavior, we should place instructions that are less likely to change before those that are more likely to change.
 This allows Docker to reuse the maximum number of cached layers.

 In this example, the